angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 on being on the play vs being on the draw or how much you feel your mana is constrained.

-Some pilots prefer to try and utilise speed to their advantage.
+Some pilots prefer to try and utilize speed to their advantage.
 This can either be through trying to resolve Doomsday as quickly as possible or, trying to resolve Doomsday and avoid passing the turn.
-For this latter one, maximising free cycle effects and adding in mana efficient interaction like Pact of Negation can be important.
+For this latter one, maximizing free cycle effects and adding in mana efficient interaction like Pact of Negation can be important.